digitc1/AWSLandingZone/ReadMe.md

 --------------------------------------------------------------------------------------------------------------------
 ```

-This is a 3 stage process.
+The second stage is to deploy the stackset instances on all regions for all accounts that were installed as part of the batch execution.
+The *EC-Install-Stacksets-from-SecLog-Account.sh* will require 2 parameters:

+* CLIENT ACCOUNT IDs       : Comma separated list of all accounts where the stackset instances are to be installed
+* SECLOG PROFILE          : The SECLOG account from where to pull the stacksets

-Finnally check in the SECLOG account if all stackset instances have been deployed, and when all is done, copy and paste the command as shown to execute it.
+For the 3rd stage, first check in the SECLOG account if all stackset instances have been deployed.
+When it's all is done, execute the last command from the message above for "all" client accounts..

 ### Update client account